geagrofia/raise_fs/README.md

   html_document: default
   pdf_document: default
 ---
-# raise_fs
+# raise_fs repository
 # IRM for RAISE-FS project

 ## Introduction

 There are three major activities:

-2.1 General renewal of script(s) to account for R package changes and deprecation (e.g. terra and rgdal)
+* 2.1 General renewal of script(s) to account for R package changes and deprecation (e.g. terra and rgdal)

-2.2 Easier choice of criteria (more dynamic and flexible) easier combination of criteria to understand scalability for different commodities and innovations
+* 2.2 Easier choice of criteria (more dynamic and flexible) easier combination of criteria to understand scalability for different commodities and innovations

-2.3 Simplicity in the script (use R shiny app) or restructuring of the script
+* 2.3 Simplicity in the script (use R shiny app) or restructuring of the script

 ## 2.1 General renewal of script(s)